Aarhus-Psychiatry-Research/timeseriesflattener/README.md

 `pip install . -e`
 The `-e` flag marks the install as editable, "overwriting" the package as you edit the source files.

-Recommended to also add black as a pre-commit hook.
+Recommended to also add black as a pre-commit hook:
 `pre-commit install`

 ## For use